JayChase/ngx-picture/README.md

 npm i --save ngx-picture
 ```

-This library currently has a dependency on tje angular=cdk so if you haven't got that installed you can add it to your project with:
+This library is dependent on the [Angular-cdk]('https://material.angular.io/cdk') so if you haven't got that installed you can add it to your project with:

 ```bash
 ng add @angular/cdk